-Subject to the application of the journalism exemption, individuals have the general right to object to the processing of their personal data.
+Individuals have the general right to object to the processing of their personal data.
 This right is absolute in the case of direct marketing.

 You are required to clearly tell people about their right to object.
-You may be able to carry on processing if you have a compelling reason reasonable belief that it would be incompatible with journalism to do so.
+You may be able to carry on processing if you have a compelling reason to do so.